Kadiatou Holm Keita

-Kadiatou Claudine Holm Keita, (born 6 September 2001) is a Swedish singer of Guinean and Ugandan descent.
+Kadiatou Claudine Holm Keita (born 6 September 2001) is a Swedish singer.
 She grew up in Lidingö.

 She was one of the finalists in Idol 2018 which is broadcast on TV4.
 She competed against Sebastian Walldén in Globen on 7 December and placed second.

 Kadiatou participated in Melodifestivalen 2021 with her song "One Touch", but failed to qualify for the final after placing sixth in the first semi-final.